influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

 - **Transform: Downsample**:
 Downsample data through aggregates.
 - **Pass-through: Column Editor**:
-Modify column visibility and naming.
+Hides columns and renames columns.
 - **Pass-through: Markdown**:
 Create explanatory notes or other information for yourself or one of your team members.
 - **Pass-through: Visualization**: